 Participation Tasks: Data entry, Identification, Learning, Observation, Site selection and/or description,

 Other Federal Government Sponsor:

 Name of Nonfederal Sponsors: Global Emerging Infections Surveillance and Response System of the US Armed Forces Health Surveillance Center, the Environmental Protection Agency’s Great Lakes Restoration Initiative, and from the former US Geological Survey’s National Biological Information Infrastructure.
 Technical development of WHER with UW Madison’s DoIT Academic Technology group.
 WHER is managed and maintained by UW Madison’s School of Veterinary Medicine.

-Project Topic: Animals, Biology, Ecology and environment, Health and medicine, Nature and outdoors, Ocean/water and marine,
+Fields of Science: Animals, Biology, Birds, Ecology and environment, Health and medicine, Nature and outdoors, Ocean/water and marine,

 Intended Outcomes: Programmatic, Research development, Civic and community, Individual learning, Conservation,